Sala004/Data-Structures/README.md

 ### Resources

 There are many well-known courses that provide comprehensive content and clear explanations.
-I personally used different resources and switched between them smoothly, but sticking with one resource is preferable.
+I personally used various resources and switched between them smoothly, but sticking with one resource is preferable.